-- All staff recognise that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Staff are aware that children's experiences, for example where children have suffered abuse and neglect, or other potentially traumatic Adverse Childhood Experiences (ACEs), can impact on their mental health, behaviour, and education. - Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the DSL or a deputy.
+All staff recognise that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

+- Staff are aware that children's experiences, for example where children have suffered abuse, neglect and exploitation, or other potentially traumatic Adverse Childhood Experiences (ACEs), can impact on their mental health, behaviour, and education. - Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken by speaking to the DSL or a deputy.

-5. Supporting Children Potentially at Greater Risk of Harm
+Supporting Children Potentially at Greater Risk of Harm

-Whilst all children should be protected, St. John's CEP School acknowledge that some groups of children are potentially at greater risk of harm.
-This can include the following groups:

-5.1 Safeguarding children with Special Educational Needs or Disabilities (SEND)

-- St. John's CEP School acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse, neglect or exploitation. - St. John's CEP School recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
+- Whilst all children should be protected, Bethersden Primary School acknowledge that some groups of children are potentially at greater risk of harm.
+This can include the following groups: - 5.1 Safeguarding children with Special Educational Needs or Disabilities (SEND) - Bethersden Primary School acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse, neglect and exploitation. - Bethersden Primary School recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
 Children with SEND will be supported to communicate and ensure that their voice is heard and acted upon. - All members of staff are encouraged to appropriately explore potential indicators of abuse, neglect or exploitation such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
 Staff will be mindful that children with SEND, or certain medical conditions may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Members of staff are encouraged to be aware that children with SEND can be disproportionally impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying. - To address these additional challenges, our school will always consider implementing extra pastoral support and attention for children with SEND.
-The DSL will work closely with the SENCO (Michelle Tyrie) to plan support as required.

-- Our school has robust intimate/personal care policies which ensure that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected.
-Arrangements for intimate and personal care are open and transparent and accompanied by robust recording systems.
-Further information can be found in our Medical Needs policy. - Arrangements for intimate and personal care are open and transparent and accompanied by robust recording systems.
+The DSL will work closely with the SENCO (Sandra O'Neon) to plan support as required. - Our school has robust intimate care policies (www.bethersden.kent.sch.uk, found under 'Policies') which ensure that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected. - Arrangements for intimate and personal care are open and transparent and accompanied by robust recording systems.
+Further information can be found in our policies.